vadim-sartakov/backend-tools/README.md

 `filter` parameter can be passed with plain filter object.
 To encode parameter value it would be more convinient to use `querystring` library.

 `sort` parameter also could be specified.
 Similarly to `filter` it will be passed to database.
 Encoding is also preferable with `querystring`

+`search` is passing down to crud model assuming the model knows how to handle the full-text search query.

 Example query is valid (should be url-encoded): `/users?page=1&size=20&filter={"id":"1"}&sort={"order":"1"}`